Doctor takes notes while veteran lays on couch talking about a secondary mental health condition

 Do I need a medical nexus letter for my Secondary Condition?

 Although you don’t explicitly need a medical nexus letter to prove your Secondary Condition, it is a good idea to submit one.
-The more clear, reliable medical evidence you have connecting your Secondary Condition to your service-connected disability, the stronger your case looks to the VA, and the better the chance you have of your claim getting approved.
+The more clear, reliable medical evidence you have connecting your Secondary Condition to your service-related disability, the stronger your case looks to the VA